maram-ra/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 ## Description

 This project explores two powerful data structures in Python: sets and dictionaries.
-It also introduces functional programming tools like `lambda`, `map`, and `filter` to make the code more efficient and expressive.
+It also introduces functional programming tools like `lambda`, `map`, and `filter` to make the code more efficient and expressive

 ---